[[folder: General ]]

 ** Megatron doesn't even care much about ruling Earth - no incarnation ever really did.
 He just wants to stripmine the place.
 If we're very lucky he might consider us worthy of living as slaves to assist in the stripmining.

 * This is the episode that proves it takes more than a shell to make each Cybertronian.
 As soon as he sees that body, Knock Out isn't all "Hooray!
 My head buffer is back!"
 He barely even mistakes him for Breakdown.
 He's just disgusted and angry at Silas, a human who's pulled a Frankenstein on his dead friend's body. [[spoiler:In fact, he later justifies giving Silas AFateWorseThanDeath by saying it's what Breakdown would have wanted.]]

 [[folder: Alpha;Omega ]]

 * When it comes to being evil, the Megatron of this series has gone above and beyond the call of duty.
 Let's review: He turned against his government, city, and his friend Optimus back on Cybertron - bad enough.
 Then he destroys the planet in the ensuing war - worse. ''Then'' he [[spoiler: nearly offs someone Optimus is protecting]] - still worse.
-But ours doesn't quite stop there. [[spoiler: By taking a Prime's arm and using the power of the Forge of Solus Prime, he's essentially telling the Transformers' version of a ''god'' exactly where to stick it.]]
+But ours doesn't quite stop there. [[spoiler: By taking a Prime's arm to use the power of the Forge of Solus Prime, he's essentially telling the Transformers' version of a ''god'' exactly where to stick it.]]
 Those familiar with what happens before the show will remember what exactly Optimus is: a divinely appointed agent of Primus. [[spoiler: So in "Alpha, Omega", Megatron has offended Optimus's deepest beliefs - and one can tell that Optimus is completely done putting up with Megatron's megalomania.]]
 If he had any qualms whatever about killing Megatron, they're gone for sure.

 ** Don't forget shattering sacred relics or the fact that quite literally the only reason he isn't acting as a Herald helping Transformer Satan consume all that exists is because Transformer Satan told him to bugger off.
 Really, though, he proved his beyond-the-usual-standards evil back in the five episode pilot when he declared that doping with what is quite literally the blood of the devil is a great idea.